Jito/listag/README.markdown

 		source: 'source.json'
 	});

-This will create the search input and add existing ´li´ child elements as tags. ´source´ is the only option required, as it maps directly to the autocomplete plugin.
+This will create the search input and add existing `li` child elements as tags. `source` is the only option required, as it maps directly to the autocomplete plugin.
 It can be an array with local data, a string specifying a URL or a callback ([read the official docs](http://jqueryui.com/demos/autocomplete/)).

-Existing ´li´ elements will be added as tags.
-Their text will be used as labels, and (if present) HTML5 data attributes ´data-value´ and ´data-custom-value´ (last one is only necessary if custom value option is true) will become, respectively, ´value´ and ´customValue´ properties of each tag.
+Existing `li` elements will be added as tags.
+Their text will be used as labels, and (if present) HTML5 data attributes `data-value` and `data-custom-value` (last one is only necessary if custom value option is true) will become, respectively, `value` and `customValue` properties of each tag.

 ### Form friendliness